roflson/GBemu/README.md

 This emulator is built with a modular design, featuring two completely independent libraries that can be dropped into any other project:

 #### **PPU (Picture Processing Unit) Library**
 The PPU library (`ppu/`) is a self-contained module with zero external dependencies.
-It handles all video processing, rendering, and display logic:
+It handles all video processing, rendering, and display logic.

 #### **APU (Audio Processing Unit) Library**